We research and design

 GLS has produced over a dozen games designed around a range of content models.
-Our games promote engaging ways of learning about biological systems, civic activism, pro-social behavior, programming, and many other STEM domains.
+Our games promote engaged learning about biological systems, civic activism, self-regulating attention, empathy, programming, literacy, and many other domains.

-Staff at the GLS Center maintain a healthy balance between work and play, hosting cooperative and collaborative gameplay sessions in between projects.
+GLS researchers and designers maintain a healthy balance between work and play, hosting art installations, game nights, social events, and service outings in between projects in the lab.

 Madison, WI 53715